gipplab/OpenScienceTemplate/README.md

  From the document management system, it should be possible to reproduce the research.
 This gets more complex the more people are involved, the longer the project period lasts, and the more external information is required.

-* We use the __version control system__ git hosted on GitHub.com to manage our software, our documentation, our notes and the scientific text.
+* We use the __version control system__ git hosted on GitHub.com to manage our software, our documentation, our notes, and the scientific text.
 GitHub.com has a large user base and excellent maintenance.
 However, any other git repository works as well, as long as you can guarantee that the data is adequately backed up and that the service is available to you and your contributors.
 We recommend installing a mirror for essential git projects to ensure data integrity.

 * If you want to start open science secretly, you might want to start with a private repository.
 GitHub provides free educational licenses [[3]].